inversion/buzzword-ipsum/README.md

 To develop with the built-in webserver serving the webapp and the static
 files:

+    cd webapp
+    python setup.py develop
+    cd buzzwordipsum
     python webservice.py

-This will also auto-refresh python and static file changes.
+This will also auto-refresh Python and static file changes.

+Go to http://localhost:5000/index.html ('/' will not work because the development mode doesn't have directory indexes).